 Ceq=C1+C2+C_{eq} = C_1 + C_2 + \cdots

-• in series, each capacitor carries the same charge magnitude, and the equivalent capacitance is
+while in series each carries the same charge magnitude and

 1Ceq=1C1+1C2+\frac{1}{C_{eq}} = \frac{1}{C_1} + \frac{1}{C_2} + \cdots

-Suppose a 3 μF3\ \mu\mathrm{F} capacitor and a 6 μF6\ \mu\mathrm{F} capacitor are connected in series across a 12 V12\ \mathrm{V} source.
-Find the equivalent capacitance, the charge on each capacitor, and the voltage across each one.
+A 3 μF3\ \mu\mathrm{F} capacitor and a 6 μF6\ \mu\mathrm{F} capacitor are connected in series across a 12 V12\ \mathrm{V} source.
+Find the equivalent capacitance, the charge on each, and the voltage across each.

 1Ceq=13+16=26+16=36=12\frac{1}{C_{eq}} = \frac{1}{3} + \frac{1}{6} = \frac{2}{6} + \frac{1}{6} = \frac{3}{6} = \frac{1}{2}